nilvon9wo/alpinism/README.md

 ### Package Development Model

-The package development model allows you to create self-contained applications or libraries that are deployed to your org as a single package.
+The package development model allows you to create self-contained typical.applications or libraries that are deployed to your org as a single package.
 These packages are typically developed against source-tracked orgs called scratch orgs.
 This development model is geared toward a more modern type of software development process that uses org source tracking, source control, and continuous integration and deployment.

 If you are starting a new project, we recommend that you consider the package development model.
 To start developing with this model in Visual Studio Code, see [Package Development Model with VS Code](https://forcedotcom.github.io/salesforcedx-vscode/articles/user-guide/package-development-model).
 For details about the model, see the [Package Development Model](https://trailhead.salesforce.com/en/content/learn/modules/sfdx_dev_model) Trailhead module.